 As a business owner, you already understand that every Ringgit counts.
 One way to save money for your company is by taking advantage of tax relief for SMEs.
 Tax reliefs are incentives that allow businesses to reduce the amount of taxes they pay.
 Several tax reliefs are available in Malaysia for small and medium-sized enterprises (SMEs) to help them grow and thrive as part of the 2024 budget.
+We’ve highlighted the key reliefs and deductions for SMEs from Budget 2024 that are relevant to YA2024.
 What are they?
 Keep reading to learn more!

-Tax Relief for SME: List of Tax Incentives and Deductions in Malaysia
+SME Tax Relief: List of Tax Incentives and Deductions in Malaysia

-Here are four tax reliefs available for Malaysian SMEs in 2023/2024:
+Here are the tax reliefs available for Malaysian SMEs in YA2024:

 1. Start-Up SME Tax Rebate